-Anonymous asked: What's your beef with Jane McGonigal?
+Anonymous said: What's your beef with Jane McGonigal?

 Originally, on this site, it was her over(mis)use of “epic” that ticked me off, as I find the gamer culture version of that word annoying and far too prevalent, and her presentation was a great example of that.